LeonhardTissen/discordAIChars/README.md

 ![Get Started Section](github/getstarted.png)

 1. Type `!create` to start the creation of a new model.
 The bot will ask you for a name, then a profile picture, then the prompt for the model
 2. Type `!default [name]` to make that model the default for the channel.
-Now all messages will be responded to by the bot
+Now the bot will respond to all messages in that channel with that model